WEC-Sim Aims to Bring New Wave Energy Devices to the Surface of an Emerging Industry

 Fortunately, coming of age in today's renewable energy market has many benefits.
 Modern computer models and advanced engineering techniques are allowing WEC technologies to progress rapidly.
 Furthermore, anyone can be an innovative force in this emerging industry.

 To support the growth of reliable and cost-effective technologies, the U.S. Department of Energy is funding the National Renewable Energy Laboratory (NREL) and Sandia National Laboratories (SNL) to produce a publicly available and open-source WEC simulation (WEC-Sim) capability.
 This tool will allow for the analysis and optimization of proof-of-concept and prototype WEC devices.
-Figure 1 shows the structure of the WEC-Sim code and Figure 2 presents an example of an oscillating-surge WEC device modeled with the WEC-Sim framework.

 Although several commercial tools are capable of modelling WEC performance, these simulation programs can cost as much as $40,000 per year and are not easily customizable because the source code is proprietary.